 The 'road movie' is a familiar cinematic genre in which protagonists embark on a quest for physical, social, philosophical, artistic or spiritual transformation.
 Such narrative journeys began long ago in the ancient Near East, Egypt, Greece and Rome.
 This class examines assumptions and presumptions about the boundaries and borders we cross, the identities we build, the negotiations we make between genders, between mortal and divine, individuality and plurality, 'self' and 'other', and the curiosity that drives us to search beyond the known.
 The course proceeds along two tracks: ancient literature and modern film.
 An archetypal mythic theme, the Hero/ine's Adventure, connects many of these voyages, and links them even to our own long, strange trips.
 What are we searching for -- do we know how to get there -- who will guide us -- what obstacles must we overcome -- whom do we face -- what shall we do when we arrive -- how do we describe the journey to others — and if we return, how have we changed?
 Texts include: the Egyptian Tale of the Shipwrecked Sailor, The Epic of Gilgamesh, The Odyssey, and the Homeric Hymn to Demeter.

+Be Yourself!
 This is a strange imperative.
 Can you not be yourself?
+Where do you look to find yourself so that you can be yourself?
 What could stop you from being yourself?
-Where do you look to find yourself so that you can be yourself?
-Can you fail to be yourself?
 If the exhortation is paradoxical, we nonetheless hear it all the time in advertisements, films, music, literature, and even mission statements for liberal arts colleges.
 Why do we have to make an effort to be ourselves?
 Our seminar will try to understand what it means to “be yourself” by tracing the history of this modern ethic of authenticity.
-We’ll track the idea that each one of us has our own way of realizing our humanity by closely reading works from Augustine, James Baldwin, Joan Didion, Jean-Jacques Rousseau, Alexis de Tocqueville, Johann Herder, and others.
+We’ll track the idea that each one of us has our own way of realizing our humanity by closely reading works from Joan Didion, James Baldwin, Augustine, Jean-Jacques Rousseau, Michele de Montaigne, Herman Melville, and others.

 Breaking Images: Iconoclasm and Iconophobia in a Global Context